 A rejection of altruism

-Reward mechanisms are set-up and directed towards occupations emphasising rewarding individuals.
-Altruistic jobs with high social value aren’t rewarded as they don’t complement the dominant idealogy underpinning the structure of society.
+Altruistic jobs with high social value aren’t rewarded as they don’t complement the dominant ideology underpinning the structure of society.

 It’s all in our genes